 Why this cover letter works

-While you're contemplating the above examples and outlining your own project manager cover letter, remember these three tips for an outstanding final piece: Always learn about the company and job you’re applying for, spotlight your best achievements, and polish your tone to perfection.
+While you’re contemplating the above examples and outlining your own project manager cover letter, remember these three tips for an outstanding final piece: Always learn about the company and job you’re applying for, spotlight your best achievements, and polish your tone.

-So many cover letters get pushed into the discard pile for being generic and boring.
-You don't want your cover letter to seem bland!
-One of the best ways to avoid this is by looking for details in the job description and “about” sections on the company website that other candidates will most likely overlook.
-Research the company and job role thoroughly, seeking out specific and unique needs that resonate with you.
+So many cover letters get pushed into the abyss for being generic.
+You don’t want your cover letter to be like everyone elses!
+So, look for details in the job description and “about” sections on the company website that other candidates will overlook.
+Research the company and role thoroughly, seeking out specific and unique needs that resonate with you.

-You’ll only have limited space to work with since your project manager cover letter must remain under a page in length.
-But on the flip side, you don’t want to simply repeat the bullet points from your resume, either!
+You’ll have limited space to work with since your project management cover letter must remain under a page.
+But on the flip side, don’t simply repeat the bullet points from your resume, either!
 Pull one or two of your most incredible accomplishments from your resume and then go beyond the bullet points to show the positive impact you made.

 For instance, how did you lead a software development project that wound up increasing sales or customer retention rates?
 Did you meet an impressively high percentage of your team’s project deadlines—er even exceed expectations?
 What about the time you collaborated with other project managers on a cross-departmental SaaS project that dramatically boosted company profits?